arangodb/docs/arangograph/deployments.md

    Notice that you cannot switch from **Sharded** back to **OneShard**.
    {% endhint %}

-	- AWS deployments have an additional option that allows you to select the **Disk Performance** either with general settings, or optimised for large and very large data sets.
+   - AWS deployments have an additional option that allows you to select the **Disk Performance** either with general settings, or optimized for large and very large data sets.
 This option is dependent on the selected memory size.
-For example, larger deployments have optimised settings by default.
+For example, larger deployments have optimized settings by default.

    {% hint 'warning' %}
    When upgrading the memory size, disk size, and/or disk performance in AWS deployments, the value gets locked and cannot be changed until the cloud provider rate limit is reset.
    {% endhint %}

 6. All changes are reflected in the **Summary** section.
 Review the new configuration and click **Save**.